tdoan5/ML5800/README.md

 ##### *for example*:

-If you chose `localPort` as `8880` in step 3, you enter `localhost:8880` into the address bar of the browser like below:
+If you chose the `localPort` as `8880` in the step 3, you can enter `localhost:8880` into the address bar of the browser:

 <img src="https://github.com/tdoan5/ML5800/blob/master/localhost_8880.png" width="600" height="220">